-There are different types of bitumen with different properties and applications.
-The common feature of bitumen is its diverse applications in various industries.
-The main application of bitumen in any industry is its use as a moisture insulator.
+The common feature of bitumen is its diverse applications in various industries and the main application of bitumen in any industry is its use as a moisture insulator.
 In fact, the common feature of each bitumen type is its high resistance against moisture and corrosion resulting from it and can properly prevent moisture from penetrating its lower surfaces.
-In this article, we want to generally introduce the types of bitumen, its features, and applications.

 Types of natural bitumen